tomboone/drupal-update-helper/README.md

 2.  **Discovered Aliases:** Lists the specific Drush aliases found matching the target environment pattern.
 3.  **Security Audit:** Output from `composer audit`, highlighting potential vulnerabilities.
 4.  **Available Updates:** Output from `composer outdated 'drupal/*'`, listing Drupal packages with available updates.
 (Review version numbers to distinguish minor/major).
-5.  **Unused Composer Modules:** A list of module machine names that are:
+5.  **Unused Drupal Modules:** A list of module machine names that are:
     * Required in your `composer.json` (with type `drupal-module`, excluding `require-dev`).
     * *Not* found to be enabled on *any* of the dynamically discovered sites matching the target environment (`.local` or `.prod`).